SAEBY is one of the many food manufacturing companies to tackle the challenges within the industry

 - Index comparing fish weight in the can according to BOM’s (theoretical) versus actual measured fish weight per can

 - Index comparing actual consumption of fish per production order versus the actual produced number of cans

 A crucial step is to validate and test if the dashboards and reports that were created display the KPIs accurately and in a comprehensible format.

-”This journey took us about 3 months, and I believe we were efficient because, from the start of the project, the parties involved knew their roles and responsibilities.
-I’m proud of my team for taking the time to do the due diligence to map our production process that helped define our KPIs clearly.
+”This journey took us about three months, and I believe we were efficient because, from the start of the project, the parties involved knew their roles and responsibilities.
+I’m proud of my team for taking the time to do the due diligence to map our production process.
+That helped define our KPIs clearly.
 I’m also happy to have picked the right data partner."

 TARGIT's extensive knowledge in the Navision and BI and Analytics worlds helped us visualize our KPIs wishes in an easy way for everyone in the company to digest.
 Most importantly, SAEBY can now make data-driven decisions.

-Falden said production data has given SAEBY a better knowledge about their production economy.
+Falden said production data has given SAEBY better knowledge about their production economy.